Official Free VTNE Practice Test 2025 Question with Study Guide (UPDATED)

 Scoring the VTNE

 After you have completed the test, you will see a pass or fail score on the computer screen.
-This pass or fail score is preliminary, and you will receive an official score through e-mail about three or four weeks after the exam.
+This pass-or-fail score is preliminary, and you will receive an official score through e-mail about three or four weeks after the exam.
 The VTNE is scored on a scale, which means your score will not directly tell you how many questions you answered correctly.

 Your raw score (the number of questions you answered correctly) is converted into a scale of 200 to 800 or a scale of 0 to 100.
-The type of scale your test is scored on depends on the requirements of the state or province board where your results will be sent.
+The type of scale on which your test is scored depends on the requirements of the state or province board where your results will be sent.
 On the 200 to 800 scale, a score of 425 and higher is passing.
 On the 0 to 100 scale, a score of 76% and higher (depending on your state or province’s standards) is passing (last three years average).

 VTNE Study Guide 2024